Landiie/landie.github.io/src/sammi-extensions/sando.md

   "date": "2023-05-15",
   "title": "Sando",
-  "description": "A Library to make extension developer's lives easier!", "version": "2.2.0",
+  "description": "A Library to make extension developer's lives easier!", "version": "2.2.1",
-  "versionSummaryHeader": "File Tailer, Scene Packer, and some misc stuff!", "versionSummaryBody": "lots of cool things i dont have time to explain, so cool!!!!", "tags": ["product", "sammiExtension"],
+  "versionSummaryHeader": "fixes for the node installer", "versionSummaryBody": "adds a logger, fixes some inconsistencies, and the infinite hanging issue a lot of people were experiencing! super recommended to update, as this is an update patch.", "tags": ["product", "sammiExtension"],
   "price": "FREE",
   "permalink": "/shop/sammi-extensions/sando/",